-Abbreviation for "Indicazione Geografica Tipica", the earlier valid in Italy valid name for one country wine, It was founded in 1992 by the Italian Minister of Agriculture Giovanni Goria (1943-1994) introduced later as the so-called "Goria Law" and won by those produced in this category Super-Tuscans great popularity.
-It was replaced by the valid from August 2009 EU wine market regulations by IGP (Indicazione Geografica Protetta).
-As a "traditional statement" IGT may still be used, which is often used.
+Abbreviation for "Indicazione Geografica Tipica", the formerly valid in Italy valid name for one country wine, It was created in 1992 by the Italian Minister of Agriculture Giovanni Goria (1943-1994) was introduced as the so-called "Goria Law" and won by those generated in this category Super-Tuscans great popularity.
+It was replaced by IGP (Indicazione Geografica Protetta) with the EU wine market regulations that came into force in August 2009.
+However, IGT may continue to be used as a "traditional statement", which is also often used.

-A list of the IGT wines concerned is included in the Italian regions.
+A list of the IGT wines in question is included for the Italian regions.
 The individual provisions are very similar.
 The approved varieties can be used more or less freely.
-Most of the wine types Bianco, Rosso and Rosato, as well as varietal wines produced (with the 85% share).
-Many of them are different for each IGT area often called Vendemmia tardiva ( late vintage ) Passito.
-Novello (for red wines), Vivace.
-Frizzante and Spumante, See also in detail under quality system,
+Mostly the wine types Bianco, Rosso and Rosato, as well as varietal wines (with a.
+85% share) are produced.
+Many of them are available in different IGT areas, often as Vendemmia tardiva ( late vintage ) Passito.
+Novello (with red wines), Vivace.
+Frizzante and Spumante, See also in detail at quality system,